ChristianIsaacRoy/UnityStyleGuide/README.md

 Equally important as asset names, the directory structure style of a project should be considered law.
 Asset naming conventions and content directory structure go hand in hand, and a violation of either causes unneeded chaos.

-There are multiple ways to lay out the content of a UE4 project.
+There are multiple ways to lay out the content of a Unity project.
 In this style, we will be using a structure that relies more on filtering and search abilities of the Project Window for those working with assets to find assets of a specific type instead of another common structure that groups asset types with folders.

-> If you are using the prefix [naming convention](#asset-name-modifiers) above, using folders to contain assets of similar types such as `Meshes`, `Textures`, and `Materials` is a redundant practice as asset types are already both sorted by prefix as well as able to be filtered in the content browser.
+> If you are using the prefix [naming convention](#asset-name-modifiers) above, using folders to contain assets of similar types such as `Meshes`, `Textures`, and `Materials` is a redundant practice as asset types are already both sorted by prefix as well as able to be filtered in the Project Window.

 <a name="2e1"><a>
 ### 2e1 Example Project Content Structure